Historic home in an iconic Seattle neighborhood gets a renovation that stays true to its original beauty.

 When a young couple purchased this 1910s-era colonial revival in the Queen Anne neighborhood of Seattle, they loved the home’s classic, quintessentially American architecture but wanted to update and modernize it without compromising its original character, charm and period detail.

-From a glazing perspective the renovation consisted of two parts: replacing all the original double hung windows in the main house and installing all-new windows in the addition that would offer modern performance yet blend seamlessly with the traditional architecture throughout the home.
+From a glazing perspective, the renovation consisted of two parts—replacing all the original double hung windows in the main house and installing new windows in the addition that would offer modern performance yet blend seamlessly with the traditional architecture throughout the home.

-Ultimately, the homeowners opted for Marvin Ultimate Double Hung windows.
+Ultimately, the homeowners opted for Ultimate Double Hung G2 windows from the Marvin Signature Collection.
 The multitude of traditional sticking options and profiles offered by Marvin allowed Adams and the homeowners to meet their design goals and performance expectations.

 “We found the quality of Marvin windows really fit our client’s needs,” said Adams.